North Luzon Expressway: Emergency phones and parking bays

 Emergency telephone boxes are located throughout the whole length of the expressway.
 Parking bays (lay-bys) are also placed on regular intervals on the expressway, for use in emergency situations.

 Service areas

-North Luzon Expressway has eleven service areas with 5 on both northbound and southbound of the main line, mostly located on the closed toll section north of Bocaue, and one on Tabang Spur Road.
+North Luzon Expressway has two service areas with 5 on both northbound and southbound of the main line, mostly located on the closed toll section north of Bocaue, and one on Tabang Spur Road; one northbound service area on the main line is currently under construction.
 Each service station hosts a gas station, a convenience store, restrooms, car repair, and lubrication services.
-Except for Shell Tabang NLEX, these also have restaurants and ATMs, with some also providing ETC installation and reloading for Easytrip RFID users.
+Most of these also have restaurants and ATMs, with some also providing ETC installation and reloading for Easytrip RFID users.

 Exits

 Exit numbers are based on kilometer post.
-Exits begin at 10 because the NLEx is a logical continuation of A. Bonifacio Avenue.
+Exits begin at 9 because the NLEX is a logical continuation of A. Bonifacio Avenue.
 Rizal Park in Manila is designated as Kilometer Zero.